 The 2018 FWLA was awarded to Elizabeth Vazquez (F96).
 Elizabeth is a world leader in women’s economic empowerment and global supplier diversity and inclusion.
 She is currently President, CEO, and Co-Founder of WeConnect International, a corporate led-nonprofit that helps to empower women business owners to succeed in global markets.
 In launching WeConnect, Elizabeth recognized and understood the need of an underrepresented and undeserved group within a global and geopolitical context and found a solution to bridge a gap that brings large businesses and small business entrepreneurs together.

 In 2016, The Fletcher School was proud to honor Nahid Bhadelia, J99, F05, M05 with the Fletcher Women’s Leadership Award.
 Dr. Nahid Bhadelia is an infectious disease physician at Boston Medical Center and the Director of Infection Control at Boston University’s National Emerging Infectious Diseases Laboratory.
 Recently, she worked to advocate and support the local health care workers who were instrumental in containing the Ebola outbreak last year.
 Bhadelia was at the vanguard of the critical international effort to build better responses to disease outbreaks.
-She holds three degrees from Tufts, including a Bachelor of Science from Tufts University, a MALD from The Fletcher School, and a Doctor of Medicine from Tufts Medical.
-You can read about Nahid’s journey and experiences here.
+She holds three degrees from Tufts, including a Bachelor of Science from Tufts University, a MALD from The Fletcher School, and a Doctor of Medicine from Tufts University School of Medicine.